 - Carefully clean the inside of the barrel with a soft cloth (flannel) to remove any combustion residue.
-If necessary, use a bronze brush or a cloth soaked with Beretta Gun Oil. - Thoroughly clean the locking shoulders on the barrel breech. - Pull a soft, clean, dry cloth through the barrel. - Lightly lubricate the barrel with a soft clean cloth soaked with Beretta Gun Oil. - Check the barrel.
+If necessary, use a bronze brush or a cloth soaked with Beretta Gun Oil. - · Thoroughly clean the barrel tang - Pull a soft, clean, dry cloth through the barrel. - Lightly lubricate the barrel with a soft clean cloth soaked with Beretta Gun Oil. - Check the barrel.
 The barrel and cartridge chamber must be clean and free from obstructions.